scc-digitalhub/AAC/doc/dev/03-usage-scenarios/04-add-login-to-app-spa.md

-# Add Login to Regular Web App
+# Add Login to Single Page Application

-The authentication relies on the **OAuth2.0 Authorization Code Flow**.
+Single Page Applications (SPA for short) represent a modern pattern for the Web UI implementation, where all the UI page renderings and interactions take place client-side, while the data is retrieved from server API using the access token.
+In this case, the authentication process does not necessarily involve the server.
+In this case, the login process and the access to the user information should happen on the client, and the implementation should rely on either OAuth2.0 Implicit Flow (deprecated for potential security flaws) or on on the OAuth2.0 **Authorization Code Flow with PKCE**.

 ## Overview

-In the regular Web app:
+In the SPA:

-1. The user accesses a protected resource and the app redirects to the AAC Authorization Server.
+1. The user accesses a protected route and the app redirects to the AAC Authorization Server.
 2. The user is presented the login page with one or more Identity Providers configured for you app (e.g., username/password login, external login with Google, etc.).
 3. The user authenticates and authorizes your app for the information access and your app is granted with the possibility to obtain the token.
-4. Your app requests and obtains the token necessary to retrieve relevant user info (e.g., ID token).
+4. AAC redirects to the page and your app requests and obtains the token necessary to retrieve relevant user info (e.g., ID token).

 ## Implementation